irisida/javalang/readme.md

 - [02 - Temperature Conversion](/src/com/irisida/tempconvert/TempConvert.java) - Another classic example is the convertor, here we have celsius and fahrenheit being converted by means of passing an input value to a method.
 Here we have a naive handling and not particularly resilient to erroneous input (more on that later).
 - [03 - The While loop](/src/com/irisida/whileloop/WhileLoop.java) - Very brief introduction to looping using a `while` construct.
 - [04 - The for loop](/src/com/irisida/forloop/ForLoop.java) - Simplest `for loop` example.
+- [05 - Conditionals with if, else if, else](src/com/irisida/ifelse/IfElse.java) - small `fizz buzz` example to demonstrate an if, else if block.